 The model indicates that all speakers except for IM were anticipating.
 We can therefore proceed to discuss how visuospatial skills may be affecting anticipation in SS, both advanced groups and IE. Differences in visuospatial skills did not manifest across L1s.
 The lack of interaction of visuospatial skills with any group suggests that whichever interaction there may be takes place with the language capacity in general, regardless of the specific L1 or L2 of the speaker.

 The effect of visuospatial WM in the cubic term and the interaction in stress in the quadratic term suggest that visuospatial WM mediates linguistic anticipation.
 The mediation is particularly strong in the preterit tense, where variability dependent on visuospatial WM was higher.
 The relationship found in the preterit tense is a positive one, where higher visuospatial WM score is associated with earlier and more certain prediction.
 In the present tense, however, individuals with higher working memory started anticipating later, although they were also more certain once they started predicting.
 This difference may stem from an uncertainty as to whether stress is being used as a lexical contrast or with an intonational or pragmatic use.
-If this hypothesis were true, a stressed syllable may cause uncertainty because it might be signalling, for instance, that the word containing is emphasized for pragmatic purposes.
-A listener would compare the stress heard with the associations of stress in their mind, and more information about this stress is needed to disambiguate and to discard unapliccable associations.
+If this hypothesis were true, a stressed syllable may cause uncertainty because it might be signaling, for instance, that the word containing is emphasized for pragmatic purposes.
+A listener would compare the stress heard with the associations of stress in their mind, and more information about this stress is needed to disambiguate and to discard unapplicable associations.

 Visuospatial WM interacted with visuospatial anticipation skills in the cubic term.
 The patterns for the relationship between visuospatial anticipation and linguistic anticipation were not as clear cut.
 The lack of a pattern suggests that anticipation abilities in each domain may not have been connected to each other, but they might be due to visuospatial WM.
 In this case, transfer would not happen between specific domains, but between the general domain onto specific ones.